-Rose Bygrave and Friends – Rose has been playing at this beautiful community Festival for many years.
+Rose Bygrave – Rose has been playing at this beautiful community Festival for many years.
 She is loved for her voice and songs.
 Her performances, combining the wit, intimacy and spontaneity acquired over a long career, is generously shared with each member of the audience .

 This year she will be playing songs from her New CD- The Yabbie Catcher …and a few older ones.